Fire and rescue services

 Be aware of the latest scams.
 Don't become a victim.

-Some complex scam operations are based in Spain.
+Some complex scam operations are based.
 Inheritance scams are the most common.

 Inheritance scams involve receiving an email from someone claiming to be a lawyer.
 They tell you an unknown Spanish relative has died and left you money.